Our Living Waters

 Many of her peers who facilitate groups digitally have used Miro or Mural, and she’d heard some positive points and constructive criticism of both.
 To get a wider picture, she used a comparative website to put Mural up against Miro and other similar tools, such as Google Jamboard.
 Howspace kept popping up as an alternative.

 Taylor came across an article that featured multiple digital facilitation tools and categorized them into different use cases and functions, which she found really helpful.
 With Howspace now a part of her environmental scan, it became clear to her that it was the only platform specifically designed for facilitation and the only one truly built on a bedrock of collaborative learning.
-Part of what influenced her decision were Howspace’s five design principles, which govern all platform developments.
+Part of what influenced her decision was Howspace’s five design principles, which govern all platform developments.

 A big part of Rebekah’s job is communicating in both English and French and ensuring that French-speaking voices are being heard and understood.
 This is a challenge without the right supportive tools.

-“Without that tool, we required humility in apologizing up front that we didn't have a space that was set up to be bilingual,” Taylor admits.
-“Rebekah joined for both days so that she could support in translating any sort of written submissions that people have, and that was really helpful and it worked.
-People really appreciated it, but it's a lot of capacity.”
+“Without that tool, we required humility in apologizing up front that we didn’t have a space that was set up to be bilingual,” Taylor admits.
+“Rebekah joined for both days so that she could support in translating any sort of written submissions that people have, and that was really helpful, and it worked.
+People really appreciated it, but it’s a lot of capacity.”

 Fortunately, Howspace will have that covered, too.
-While the feature wasn’t available for the conference Our Living Waters was preparing, the upcoming Translations feature will neatly address the challenge of having people who speak different languages collaborating in the same space.
+While the feature wasn’t available for the conference Our Living Waters was preparing; the upcoming Translations feature will neatly address the challenge of having people who speak different languages collaborating in the same space.
 Once released, it will be a critical tool in boosting diversity and inclusion in any workshop, conference, or change process.